 Casper Named SEC Defensive Player of the Week

 Kentucky libero Jenni Casper was named the Southeastern Conference Defensive Player of the Week for volleyball, the league announced Monday.
-It was the first such honor for the 5-3 junior from Louisville, though Casper was named the first-ever SEC Defensive Player of the Year in 2003.
+It was the second such honor for the 5-3 junior from Louisville, who earned the distinction for the week of Oct.
+3-9 as well.